Philip A. Pizzo: Career

 He joined Stanford University in April 2001 and served as Dean of the School of Medicine through December 2012.
 During this period, he was also the Carl and Elizabeth Naumann Professor of Pediatrics and of Microbiology and Immunology.
 Pizzo reshaped the Medical School curriculum to focus on the education and training of physician-scientists.
 During his tenure as dean, Pizzo oversaw a major expansion of facilities, and a major increase in hiring of faculty, sponsored research, and philanthropic support.
 He was instrumental in building the Li Ka Shing Center for Learning and Knowledge at Stanford, which opened in 2010, and Stanford's medical school became the first in the US to stop accepting industry financing for specific topics in postgraduate educational programs.

 In 2013 Pizzo created the Stanford Distinguished Careers Institute (DCI), serving as its founding director, and was also named the David and Susan Heckerman Professor of Pediatrics and of Microbiology and Immunology.
 The Stanford DCI provides an opportunity for individuals in mid- and later life to return to higher education.

 Pizzo is credited with leading the initiative in the late 1990s to secure federal funding for resident training in children's hospitals, which is roughly $300 million per year.
-He played a key role in the development of the Best Pharmaceuticals for Children Act, which was enacted in 2002 and promoted clinical trials in children.
+He played a key role in developing the Best Pharmaceuticals for Children Act, enacted in 2002 and promoting clinical trials in children.
 His advocacy at the Food and Drug Administration helped quicken the development of drugs for children with AIDS.
 His leadership efforts were specifically highlighted and acknowledged in the Congressional Record.
 He helped establish The Children's Inn at the NIH, which houses the families of children being treated at NCI.

-Pizzo has served as chair of the Association of Academic Health Centers and of the Council of Deans of the Association of American Medical Colleges.
+Pizzo has served as chair of the Association of Academic Health Centers and the Council of Deans of the Association of American Medical Colleges.
 He was elected to the board of directors of the American Society for Clinical Oncology and the Infectious Diseases Society of America.
 He led two major NAM reports: Relieving Pain in America: A Blueprint for Transforming Prevention, Care, Education and Research (2011) and Dying in America: Improving Quality and Honoring Individual Preferences Near the End of Life (2016).
 From 2019 - 2022, Pizzo served as co-chair of the National Academy of Medicine Initiative on Climate and Human Health.

 Personal life

-Pizzo married Peggy Daly in 1967, who works in early childhood education and public policy and served as a senior scholar in Stanford's School of Education.
+Pizzo married Peggy Daly in 1967, who worked in early childhood education and public policy and served as a senior scholar in Stanford's School of Education.
 Pizzo has been a marathon runner for more than four decades.